Near Death Experience

 Figure 1.
 Near Death Experience vs Psychedelics

 A near-death experience (NDE) is a profound psychological event that may occur to a person close to death.
-There are many reported effects experienced during an NDE including transcendental, hallucinogenic and mystical elements which makes them considered a Pivotal Mental State.
+There are many reported effects experienced during an NDE including transcendental, hallucinogenic and mystical elements which makes them considered a Pivotal Mental State and thought to be comparable to the psychedelic experience brought on by ketamine use.
 The after effects of NDEs have been widely documented[1] and have been shown to be powerfully life-altering.

 Near Death Experience Reporting